mgreiler/se-unlocked-website/src/transcripts/EP_08_Allison_McMillan.md

----
-episode: "Transcript Episode 8 Allison McMillan"
+## Transcript Episode 8 Allison-McMilan
-permalink: /episode-8-allison-mcmillan
-status: publish
-type: transcript
----

 **Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. Mikayla.
 And today I have the pleasure to talk to